Different types of ULIP charges

 How much should you invest in ULIP?

 Every individual has a different set of needs and expectations.
 Even when two people invest in the same product, their requirements and their financial needs might be completely different.
 There isn’t any one-size-fits-all approach when it comes to dividing how much to invest in ULIPs.
-So, if you are wondering how much should you invest in a ULIP, there are certain aspects that you should broadly factor in:
+So, if you are wondering how much you should invest in a ULIP, there are certain aspects that you should broadly factor in:

-1. Your financial needs
+Your financial needs

 Probably the first thing to consider is your financial needs from the policy.
 A little research will go a long way, and thus as per your goal, you can calculate how much money you would be needing.

-2. Your risk appetite
+Your risk appetite

 To understand how ULIPs work and to estimate the returns on your investment, you can make use of the ULIP calculator.
 The calculator will help you in making a well-informed regarding how much you should invest.